uvarc/rc-learning/content/notes/biopython/index.md

 # Bio Subpackages and Classes

 The `Bio` package provides a large number of subpackages providing specific functionality.
-The Biopyhton website provides a [full list of all subpackages](https://biopython.org/docs/1.78/api/Bio.html#subpackages).
+The Biopython website provides a [full list of all subpackages](https://biopython.org/docs/1.78/api/Bio.html#subpackages).

 The following table shows an excerpt of that list relevant for this workshop.